Dental Restorations in Brandon

 There are a variety of different dental restoration options for teeth that are worn, decayed, damaged, missing, or in need of repair.
 Depending on the nature of the patient’s oral issue, your dentist (or prosthodontist) will suggest and perform one of two types of dental restorations:

-- Indirect: Indirect tooth restoration involves your dentist creating a customized tooth replacement.
+• Indirect: Indirect tooth restoration involves your dentist creating a customized tooth replacement.
 This can be in the form of crowns, bridges, veneers, dentures, inlays, or onlays.
-An indirect tooth restoration typically requires multiple office visits due to impressions, creation of materials, and placement.
+An indirect tooth restoration typically requires multiple clinic visits due to impressions, creation of materials, and placement.
 Metals such as gold are still used for some inlays, for example, but there are porcelain and tooth-coloured options available for those concerned about having white teeth.